tagspaces/documentation/docs/aboutdocs.md

 ---
-title: About this documentation
+title: About the docs
 ---

 import { ProFeature } from '@site/src/components/CommonBlocks';

+# About this documentation

-This documentation has currently a **WIP status**.
-The articles are being updated on a regular base.
+This documentation is work in progress, the articles are being updated on a regular base.

 <!-- You can download version of the documentation as PDF files: